 - Arizona law says you must have a car seat to take your baby home from the hospital.
 For more about car seats, see the Infant Safety page.

-- It is common to feel tired and blue for a week or two after your baby is born.
+- It is common to feel tired and have some mood changes in the first week or two after your baby is born.
 If these feelings are severe or last longer, talk to your doctor.
 To learn more, see the Emotional Health page.

 THINGS YOU CAN DO